joaogui1/joaogui1.github.io/_posts/2020-02-19-Softbot-Design-with-WANNs.md

 ## Initial experiments

 Initially the experiments showed little progress, with the softbots generated after 100s generations being barely capable of moving at all, and being extremely below the expected fitness, which was quite worrisome.
-Here's a quick example of what was being generated:

 I spoke to Claus and he advised me to check the output of my models instead of just looking at the metrics as that would help me better understand what my model was learning and what exactly was the bug.
 ## Quality Diversity Detour